vitordeoliveira/rustws/core/src/business_logic/README.md

 ### `repository.rs`

+- Repository trait definitions
-- Database queries and data access
+- Data access interface contracts
-- CRUD operations
+- Method signatures for CRUD operations
-- Data mapping
-- Only include if module needs database access
+- Only include if module needs data persistence
+- Implementations will be in infrastructure layer

 ### `service.rs`